Money Sense, Made Simple

 Our Money Philosophy (A.K.A.
 The Real-Life Filter)

-☑ Would you explain it to a friend over coffee? ☑ Could it help someone today—not “someday”? ☑ Is it shame-free, blame-free, and actually useful? ☑ Can it make someone feel less alone in their money story?
+☑ Would you explain it to a friend over coffee? ☑ Could it help someone today — not “someday”? ☑ Is it shame-free, blame-free, and actually useful? ☑ Does it help someone feel less alone in their money story?

-If the answer isn’t YES across the board, we toss it.
-Life is too short for confusing budgets, bad advice, or $18 avocado slicers.
+If the answer isn’t YES all around, we toss it.
+Because life’s too short for confusing budgets, bad advice, or overpriced avocado slicers.

 The Money Mess Hall

 We’re not suits with spreadsheets.
-We’re people who’ve bounced overdraft fees, shopped clearance like it’s a sport, and asked the cashier to hold one item while we “check something.”
-That’s why our advice doesn’t sound like it came from a lecture hall.
+We’re people who’ve bounced overdraft fees, shopped clearance like it’s a sport, and asked the cashier to hold an item while we “check something.”
+That’s why our advice never sounds like it came from a lecture hall.

 Lena Mendez